-ROBERT W MILLER is a prolific composer of music for film, television and the concert hall, with a career spanning some 23 years.
-His distinctive style has made its mark on well over 2,000 commercials, a growing body of some 40 film scores, as well as numerous works for the stage.
-Over the years his work has garnered him seven CLIO awards, two AICP awards, two Emmy "group" nominations for the Coca-Cola spot “It’s Mine” and Mercedes' “Modern Ark,” as well as collective Emmys for Coca-Cola's “Heist" and the ESPN 30 for 30 film "Survive and Advance."
+ROBERT W MILLER is a composer of music for film, television and the concert hall.
+His distinctive style has made its mark on well over 2,400 commercials, over 65 film scores, as well as numerous works for the concert stage.
+Over the years his work has garnered him seven CLIO awards, two AICP awards, two Emmy group nominations.

 MUSEUM OF NATURAL HISTORY

 Robert Miller is a longtime collaborator with The American Museum of Natural History’s Hayden Planetarium, having scored four dome shows since 2008.
-He most recently composed the orchestral score for the planetarium show "Dark Matter," narrated by astrophysicist Neil deGrasse Tyson, which is on view now.
+He most recently composed the orchestral score for the planetarium show "Dark Matter," narrated by astrophysicist Neil deGrasse Tyson.

 Miller was formally trained at the Mannes College of Music in New York City and was mentored by American Masters William Schuman, Aaron Copland and Edgar David Grana.
 He was the Composer-In-Residence with the New York-based Jupiter Symphony from 1996-1999, where he premiered six new concert pieces.
 Although he is a composer with deeply "American" roots, his compositions often reflect his love for a wide variety of genres and contemporary musical colors which result in unique fusions.